Ayton Castle, Scottish Borders: History

 The original castle, a peel tower, had once been a stronghold of the Home family.
 This castle was captured by the English in 1497, and the nearby church was the scene of the subsequent negotiation of the treaty of Ayton, signed on 30 September 1497.
 The tower was replaced by a classical mansion, which burnt down in 1834.

 The estate was subsequently purchased by William Mitchell (later Mitchell-Innes) of Parsonsgreen, Edinburgh, who had been born at Belhelvie, Aberdeenshire, in 1778.
 William Mitchell was Chief Cashier of the Royal Bank of Scotland from 1808 to 1827.
 After inheriting the Parsonsgreen estate, he was an extraordinary director of the bank, 1840–1841.
-After further inheriting the Stow estates from a distant cousin, he hyphenated his surname and is found as William Mitchell-Innes of Parsonsgreen, an ordinary director of the bank, 1841-1853.
-Between these latter dates he acquired the Ayton estate, and he is recorded as William Mitchell-Innes of Ayton Castle, an ordinary director 1853-1859.
+After further inheriting the Stow estates from a distant cousin, he hyphenated his surname and is found as William Mitchell-Innes of Parsonsgreen, an ordinary director of the bank, 1841–1853.
+Between these latter dates he acquired the Ayton estate, and he is recorded as William Mitchell-Innes of Ayton Castle, an ordinary director 1853–1859.

 In 1851 William Mitchell-Innes commissioned James Gillespie Graham to build a new castle at Ayton in the Scottish Baronial style in red sandstone.
-In 1860 architect David Bryce extended the drawing room and added a billiard room, with further additions in 1864-7 by James Maitland Wardrop.
+In 1860 architect David Bryce extended the drawing room and added a billiard room, with further additions between 1864 and 1867 by James Maitland Wardrop.
 Extensive interior redecoration was carried out in 1875 by Bonnar & Carfrae, still largely extant, with stencilled imitation silk damask.
-In addition to the elaborate offices and stables block, all in red sandstone, Ayton Castle boasts a beehive type sixteenth century dovecote, restored in 1745 and 2015, and a magnificent South Lodge in Scots Baronial with archway and screen walls in red sandstone.
-Mention must be made of the visit to the castle in 1873 by Mark Twain who insisted upon buying the Dining Room fireplace mantel; it is now in the Mark Twain House & Museum in Hartford, Connecticut, having been repaired and moved there after a fire that destroyed Twain's Stormfield villa where it had been installed.
+In addition to the elaborate offices and stables block, all in red sandstone, Ayton Castle boasts a beehive type 16th-century dovecote, restored in 1745 and 2015, and a magnificent South Lodge in Scots Baronial with archway and screen walls in red sandstone.

+Mention must be made of the visit to the castle in 1873 by Mark Twain, who insisted upon buying the dining room fireplace mantel.
+It is now in the Mark Twain House & Museum in Hartford, Connecticut.
 The present castle fireplace dates from that occurrence.